My Top Seven Killer Tips for Jobseekers

 What for?

-So, I thought that today we should take a step back and revisit why it is worth having a digital media presence and share with you my top seven killer tips for job seekers and solopreneurs (and those of you who share my vision of becoming digital global nomads).
+So, I thought that today we should take a step back and revisit why having a digital media presence is worth sharing with you my top seven killer tips for job seekers and solopreneurs (and those of you who share my vision of becoming digital global nomads).

-As a Career Coach, I have encountered job seekers and freelancers, who still believe that they can thrive in today’s world without a digital presence.
+As a Career Coach, I have encountered job seekers and freelancers who still believe they can thrive in today’s world without a digital presence.
 In short, they refuse social and professional networking as they feel they will be stalked or annoyed by others.
 I started with online networking on XING in 2004.
-Before that “networking” for me meant only person-to-person (or IRL – in real life if you are my age and don’t know what IRL means).
+Before that, “networking” for me meant only person-to-person (or IRL – in real life if you are my age and don’t know what IRL means).

-I would regularly have lunch with different internal and external colleagues to find out about what is going on in their line of work.
-In the early millennium, the lunch date roster was your “dance card” and showed how popular you were.
+I regularly had lunch with different internal and external colleagues to learn what was happening in their fields of work.
+In the early millennium, the lunch date roster was your “dance card” and showed your popularity.

-It was almost embarrassing to lunch alone and if you were booked for several weeks this meant you had made it.
-It was part of the culture of that organization, but networking helped me to understand background stories, build trust, and get support on a variety of topics.
-I still prefer lunch dates over any type of online interaction, but as a creator, I have more influence and a bigger circle to reach out to if I leverage my online network too.
+It was almost embarrassing to lunch alone, and if you were booked for several weeks, this meant you had made it.
+It was part of that organization’s culture, but networking helped me understand background stories, build trust, and get support on various topics.
+I still prefer lunch dates over any online interaction, but as a creator, I have more influence and a bigger circle to reach out to if I leverage my online network.

 If I look back, I also pulled my team members, trainers, providers, and friends from my network.
-The network expanded to external contacts and it got harder to maintain when I left Frankfurt for Zurich, but I started to build a new network, which helped me to build and maintain a start-up in a rather difficult economic environment.
-If I was looking for a full-time role now, I would certainly try and source it through my network.
-If I am looking to hire an intern, designer, or specialist I am going to rely on my network.
+The network expanded to external contacts and became more challenging when I left Frankfurt for Zurich.
+Still, I started to build a new network, which helped me to develop and maintain a start-up in a rather complex economic environment.
+If I were looking for a full-time role now, I would try to source it through my network.
+If I am looking to hire an intern, designer, or specialist, I will rely on my network.
 We are teaching the idea of leveraging your network to find a job in Switzerland rather than only applying online in our HireMeExpress program.

-I know that you might be afraid to put yourself out there and have people laughing at you trolling you or giving you negative feedback and comments.
+I know you might be afraid to put yourself out there and have people laughing at you, trolling you or giving you negative feedback and comments.
 How do you even deal with that when you are already fragile and full of self-doubt daily?

-What if what you have to say is important for one person only?
+What if what you have to say is essential for one person only?

 Don’t you think it’s worth it?